darshan1005/retryly/README.md

 [![Tests](https://img.shields.io/badge/tests-passing-brightgreen.svg)](https://github.com/darshan1005/retryly)

 ## Problem Statement
-Retrying failed operations (especially network requests) shouldn't be a random guess. `retryly` provides a structured way to handle failures using a "Policy-First" approach, ensuring that your retry logic is predictable, cancellable, and efficient.
+Retrying failed operations (especially network requests) shouldn't be a random guess. `retryly` provides a structured way to handle failures using a "Policy-First" approach, ensuring that your retry logic is predictable, cancellable, observability-ready, and efficient.

 ## Why not `p-retry`?
-While `p-retry` is excellent, `retryly` offers several advantages:
+While `p-retry` is excellent, `retryly` offers profound advantages for production architectures:
-- **Built-in Policies**: Instead of configuring retries every time, use pre-defined policies like `httpSafe` or `networkOnly`.
+- **Built-in Policies**: Instead of configuring retries every time, use pre-defined policies (or register your own!).
+- **Middleware Pipeline**: Circuit breakers, hedging, retry budgets, and timeouts are composed seamlessly in a high-performance execution loop.
-- **First-class Cancellation**: Deep integration with `AbortSignal` across the entire retry loop and delay intervals.
+- **First-class Cancellation**: Deep integration with `AbortSignal` across the entire retry loop, delay intervals, and native hedging bindings.
-- **Strong Typing**: 100% TypeScript with refined context for success and failure lifecycle hooks.
-- **Strategy Modularity**: Easily wrap strategies with jitter or combine them without boilerplate.

-## Policy System
-The core differentiator of `retryly` is its Policy System.
-A policy defines:
-- How many times to retry.
-- The delay strategy to use.
-- A condition function to decide if a specific error is retryable.
+- **OpenTelemetry Ready**: Opt-in zero-dependency robust OTEL metric capturing natively inside your traces.

 ## Installation